 Status Page Settings

-These settings are common to all Status Page types.
+These settings are common to all Status Page Visibility types.

 Page Name: The name of your Page.

 Page Description: This text is displayed at the top of the Page for your visitors.
-It is possible to use markdown in this field.
+This field supports markdown.

 Current Status